 8. Conner’s A-Maize-Acres

-Conner’s A-Maize-Acres is known in the area for their ( you guessed it) creative mazes.
-This year, they have created the maze in honour of all the local heroes.
-It’s massive and definitely worth a try.
+Conner’s A-Maize-Acres is known in the area for its ( you guessed it) creative mazes.
+This year, the owners have created the maze in honour of their sons, Caleb & Caden, both born with a genetic immune disorder.

-If not the biggest, it’s for sure one of the bigger pumpkin farms in Florida.
+If not the biggest, it’s one of the bigger pumpkin farms in Florida.
 Check their A-maize-ing mazes.

 The activities on the farm include wagon rides, horseback riding, granny pumpkin story time, duck races, hula hoops and tons more which have an additional cost.